-To what extent are perceived gender, race, and other demographic variables correlated with the social feedback (in the form of reviews and ratings) workers receive?
-This is an important question, because social feedback may influence the hiring decisions of future customers.
+To what extent are gender, race, and other demographic variables correlated with the social feedback (in the form of reviews and ratings) workers receive?
+This is an important question, because social feedback may influence customers' hiring decisions, especially in online scenarios where in-person evaluation is impossible before hiring.
 If these social feedback mechanisms are impacted by bias, this may negatively affect the job opportunities available to workers.

-To ensure that the effects of perceived gender and race on social feedback are not simply due to other variables correlated with gender/race, we control for a number of factors having to do with 1) demographic information and 2) workers' experience on the site (e.g., number of completed tasks).
+To ensure that the effects of gender and race on social feedback are not simply due to other variables correlated with gender/race, we control for a number of factors having to do with 1) demographic information and 2) workers' experience on the site (e.g., number of completed tasks).
 Of course, we cannot exclude the possibility that unobserved confounding variables exist, but we do control for all observable cues on the websites in our models.